keycloakify/keycloakify/README.md

 -   Much smaller .jar size.
 70.2 MB -> 7.8 MB.
     Keycloakify now detects which of the static resources from the default theme are actually used by your theme and only include those in the .jar.
 -   Build time: The first build is slowed but the subsequent build are faster.
-Update your CI so that nodes_modules/.cache is not deleted between builds.
+[Update your CI so that the cache is persisted across CI build](https://github.com/keycloakify/keycloakify-starter/commit/bc378d5afb67e796f520afbc348185f3e319d9d0).

 ### Breaking changes